 Do you have an egg slicer?

 Of course, egg slicers are intended to cut a hard boiled egg into uniform slices.
-It will cut many other things, though.
+This handy kitchen gadget will cut many other things, though.
+So get it out of the drawer and put that egg slicer to good use!

 How do I use sliced, chopped, or diced eggs?